 “The dietary concentration for BSp used in the mouse studies was 26% BSp in formulated diet, which is equivalent to 266 g (~4 cups) BSp/per day for human consumption.
-Therefore, the concentration of BSp in this diet is physiological available and represents a practical consumption level in the human diet.
+The concentration of BSp in this diet is physiological available and represents a practical consumption level in the human diet.

 Prior to the experiment, we tested the potential influences of this prenatal/maternal BSp regimen on maternal and offspring health as well as mammary gland development in the offspring.
 Our results showed there was no negative effect of this dietary regimen on the above mentioned factors (data not shown) suggesting this diet is safe to use during pregnancy.”

-I downgraded the study’s rating because I didn’t see where the sulforaphane active content of the diet was defined.
+I didn’t see where the above-labelled “Broccoli Sprout Seeds” diet content was defined.
 It’s one thing to state: